vschwaberow/npwg/README.md

 - `-c, --count <COUNT>`: Sets the number of passwords to generate [default: 1]
 - `--avoid-repeating`: Avoid repeating characters in the password
 - `--stats`: Show statistics about the generated passwords
+- `--strength`: Show the estimated strength of the generated passwords
 - `-a, --allowed <CHARS>`: Sets the allowed characters (comma-separated list of predefined sets) [default: allprint]
 - `--use-words`: Use words instead of characters (generate diceware passphrases)
 - `--separator <SEPARATOR>`: Sets the separator for diceware passphrases.
 Can be a single character or 'random'.
 Only applicable with --use-words. [default: space]